mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/operation_flow.md

 author: Michael Kernaghan
 ---

-# Taquito Operation Flow
+# Webmavryk Operation Flow
-Taquito makes injecting operations into the Mavryk blockchain very simple.
+Webmavryk makes injecting operations into the Mavryk blockchain very simple.
 This can be accomplished by utilizing the Contract API, Wallet API, or the Batch API.

 ## Contract API

 ### What is the Contract API?
-Taquito Contract API provides a simple way to interact with the Mavryk blockchain.
+Webmavryk Contract API provides a simple way to interact with the Mavryk blockchain.
 It provides methods and abstractions to prepare, forge, sign, and send operations to the Mavryk blockchain, as well as interact with smart contracts.

 ### Installing the Contract API
-The Contract API is part of the `@mavrykdynamics/taquito` package.
+The Contract API is part of the `@mavrykdynamics/webmavryk` package.
 To install it, run the following command:

 ```
-npm install @mavrykdynamics/taquito
+npm install @mavrykdynamics/webmavryk

 ```